-- 1. Ensure that the Ministry of Finance participates effectively in all stages of the PPP Process; - 2.
-Ensure that positive fiscal impacts are given appropriate weight in prioritising candidate PPP projects, and negative fiscal impacts are scrutinised;

-- 3. Ensure that the 'expected' and 'worst case' values of any fiscal commitments are identified, properly calculated, and highlighted in Business Cases and other decision-documents on PPPs sent to Cabinet; - 4.
-Ensure that economic and financial analyses are duly conducted and given appropriate prominence in decisions relating to PPPs; - 5.
-Ensure that all fiscal commitments required by candidate PPP projects are identified early in the process; - 6.
-Liaise with stakeholders within MOF such as the departments responsible for budget and debt management providing a single point of contact between MOFP and Enterprise Teams, ensuring that all budget and fiscal issues are dealt with in a coordinated and timely fashion; - 7.
-Ensure that fiscal commitments related to PPPs are appropriately budgeted for, appropriated, and reported on; - 8.
-Monitor fiscal risk across the government's portfolio of PPP projects.
+- i.
+Ensure that the MOFPS participates effectively in all stages of the PPP Process; - ii.
+Ensure that positive fiscal impacts are given appropriate weight in prioritising candidate PPP projects, and negative fiscal impacts are scrutinised; - iii.
+Ensure that the 'expected' and 'worst case' values of any fiscal commitments are identified, properly calculated, and highlighted in Business Cases and other decision-documents on PPPs which are eventually sent to Cabinet; - iv.
+Ensure that economic and financial analyses are duly conducted and given appropriate prominence in decisions relating to PPPs; - v.
+Ensure that all fiscal commitments required by candidate PPP projects are identified early in the process: - vi.
+Liaise with stakeholders within MOFPS such as the departments responsible for budget and debt management, providing a single point of contact between MOFP and Enterprise Teams, ensuring that all budget and fiscal issues are dealt with in a coordinated and timely fashion; - vii.
+Ensure that fiscal commitments related to PPPs are appropriately budgeted for, appropriated, and reported on; - viii.Monitor fiscal risk across the government's portfolio of PPP projects.
 This will include receiving and assessing quarterly risk reports from government entities with active PPP projects.
-The Node will promptly escalate notification to Cabinet when the fiscal cost of a project has changed, is likely to change, or risk reports are not received.
+The MOFPS Unit will promptly escalate notification to Cabinet when the fiscal cost of a project has changed, is likely to change, or risk reports are not received.

-4.0.2.6 Operational Support Teams
+4.2.6 OPERATIONAL SUPPORT TEAMS

 Once Cabinet has approved a project for development as a PPP, an Enterprise Team will be established to guide each project on issues relating to its development, evaluation, and procurement.
 The Minister with portfolio responsibility for the PPP project has the authority to appoint members of the Enterprise Team.
 The Enterprise Team will appoint a Project Team to do the day-to-day work.

 When the PPP transaction reaches financial close, a Contract Management Team will be appointed to take over managing the PPP contract for its duration.

-a) Enterprise Team
+Enterprise Team: